Strategies for Positive Parenting

 Dr. Peter Jaksa shares his tips to encourage good behavior in children.

-The question makes it sound like rewarding good behavior is “giving in” to the child or spoiling the child.
+The question makes it sound like rewarding good behavior is “giving in” to the child or spoiling the child – the opposite of “good” parenting.
 It is more helpful to think of reward-based behavior modification as a teaching tool that helps build good conduct.

 While most children are able to follow instructions and behave accordingly, children with ADHD have difficulty sustaining attention to tasks when there is no immediate feedback or payoff.
 They need rewards, such as token or chip systems, to keep them motivated to do things that are not intrinsically rewarding or stimulating.